prof-rossetti/internet-technologies/exercises/command-line-computing/exercise.md

 Before we're able to run Node.js applications on our local machines, we'll need to achieve a basic level of familiarity with the command-line.
 We'll need to use the command-line to navigate the computer's filesystem and use various command-line utilities (CLIs).

-NOTE: Commands can differ, depending on your computer's operating system.
-By default, most coding documentation references what is called "unix-style" commands:
-  + On Mac OS, the default Terminal application will allow students to use unix-style commands.
-  + On Windows OS, the default Command Prompt application uses different commands, but installing the Git Bash application will allow students to use unix-style commands.

 ## References

   + [Intro to the Command-Line - Mozilla](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line)